Analysis of the quark sector in the 2HDM-III with a four-zero Yukawa texture using the most recent data on the CKM matrix: The Yukawa sector in the 2HDM-III with a four-zero Yukawa texture

-The dependence of the Fermion-Fermion-Higgs couplings with respect to the fermion masses that are involved, see eq.~(\ref{ChenSher-2}), is a direct consequence of the functional structure of the invariants of the fermionic mass matrices, see eq.~(\ref{Invariantes}).
-Now, in order to determine the numerical value of the coefficients of the Yukawa parameters $a_{j}^{q}$, $b_{j}^{q}$, $\widetilde{b}_{j}^{q}$ and $c_{j}^{q}$ given in eq.~(\ref{elem:chiMix}), we consider that the values for the quark mass ratios at the $M_{Z}$ scale are the following~\cite{Canales:2013cga}:
+These expressions correspond to the Cheng and Sher ansatz, which are obtained in previous works with others similar parameterisations~\cite{HernandezSanchez:2011ti,Cheng:1987rs,DiazCruz:2004pj}.
+The coefficients $ \widetilde{\chi}_{j}^{q} $ are functions of the Yukawa matrix parameters {$A_{j}^{q}$}, {$B_{j}^{q}$}, {$C_{j}^{q} $, {$\widetilde{B}_{j}^{q}$}} (see eq.~(\ref{MMM})), and the mass matrix parameter $\delta_q$.
+We want to point out that the parameters $ \widetilde{\chi}_{j}^{q} $ have an additional dependence on the charged Higgs boson mass when the couplings of the $H^\pm$ state with fermions are considered in the flavour physics processes and the constraints for those parameters are obtained (see Refs.~\cite{HernandezSanchez:2012eg,HernandezSanchez:2013xj,Crivellin:2013wna}).
+In order to determine the numerical value of these coefficients for each quark sector, we have to know the values of $\widehat{m}_{qj}$ and $\delta_{q}$ at the scale $Q = m_{H^\pm} $ for 90 GeV$ \leq m_{H^\pm} \leq 500$ GeV: {

-The values of the running quark masses at $M_{Z}$ were calculated with the {\tt RunDec} program~\cite{Chetyrkin:2000yt}, for more details see~\cite{Canales:2013cga}.
-The free parameters $\delta_{q}$ can be determined through flavour mixing with the help of the CKM matrix.
-The ${\bf V}_{_{\rm CKM}}$ matrix is defined as
+} The values of the running quark masses at scale $Q = m_{H^\pm}$ were calculated with the {\tt RunDec} program~\cite{Chetyrkin:2000yt}.
+Furthermore, the parameters $\delta_{q}$ can be determined with the help of the quark flavour mixings.
+Now, in order to contrast our theoretical expression of the CKM matrix with the recent experimental data, via a $\chi^{2}$ fit, we should give the theoretical expressions for the elements of the quark mixing matrix, which is obtained by the definition of ${\bf V}_{_{\rm CKM}}$: {